Bhashinee/service-composition/README.md

 ```

 ### Metrics
 Metrics and alerts are built-in with ballerina.
-We will use Prometheus as the monitoring tool.
+We use Prometheus as the monitoring tool.
 Follow the below steps to set up Prometheus and view metrics for travel_agency service.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.